Hikawa Shrine (JDT Recommends)

 Kazaguruma (Pinwheels)

-Every day, the first 20 people to arrive at the Kawagoe Hikawa Shrine can get this adorable free "marriage ball" lucky charms.
-It is said that having this lucky charm will bless you with good luck in finding a partner.
-If you have one and happen to meet your soulmate, then you should both visit the Kawagoe Hikawa Shrine and return the charm.
-In exchange for the "marriage ball" lucky charm, you will receive a special lucky charm that will bless you with a long and steady relationship.
+Every day, the first 20 visitors to Kawagoe Hikawa Shrine may receive an adorable free “marriage ball” omamori (lucky charm).
+It is said that carrying this charm invites good fortune in finding a partner.
+When you eventually meet your soulmate, tradition suggests that you both return to Kawagoe Hikawa Shrine together and bring the charm back.
+In exchange, you receive a special omamori that is believed to bless you with a long, steady, and harmonious relationship—a romantic ritual that reinforces the shrine’s role as a matchmaking destination.

 Omikuji (Fortunes)